Academy Sports and Outdoors (NASDAQ:ASO) Updates FY 2022 Earnings Guidance

 Academy Sports and Outdoors Dividend Announcement

-The company also recently declared a quarterly dividend, which will be paid on Thursday, October 13th.
-Investors of record on Thursday, September 15th will be issued a $0.075 dividend.
-This represents a $0.30 annualized dividend and a yield of 0.71%.
+The firm also recently declared a quarterly dividend, which will be paid on Thursday, October 13th.
+Shareholders of record on Thursday, September 15th will be given a $0.075 dividend.
 The ex-dividend date is Wednesday, September 14th.
-Academy Sports and Outdoors’s dividend payout ratio is 4.17%.
+This represents a $0.30 annualized dividend and a yield of 0.66%.
+Academy Sports and Outdoors’s dividend payout ratio is presently 4.17%.

-In related news, EVP Samuel J. Johnson sold 112,000 shares of the firm’s stock in a transaction dated Tuesday, September 13th.
-The stock was sold at an average price of $48.46, for a total value of $5,427,520.00.
-Following the transaction, the executive vice president now owns 132,539 shares in the company, valued at $6,422,839.94.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-3.51% of the stock is owned by company insiders.
+In other news, EVP Samuel J. Johnson sold 112,000 shares of the firm’s stock in a transaction on Tuesday, September 13th.
+The shares were sold at an average price of $48.46, for a total value of $5,427,520.00.
+Following the sale, the executive vice president now directly owns 132,539 shares in the company, valued at approximately $6,422,839.94.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Company insiders own 3.51% of the company’s stock.

 Academy Sports and Outdoors, Inc, through its subsidiaries, operates as a sporting goods and outdoor recreational products retailer in the United States.
 The company sells coolers and drinkware, camping accessories, camping equipment, sunglasses, backpacks, and sports bags; marine equipment and fishing rods, reels, baits, and equipment; firearms, ammunition, archery and archery equipment, camouflage apparel, waders, shooting accessories, optics, airguns, and hunting equipment; team sports equipment, including baseball, football, basketball, soccer, golf, racket sports, and volleyball; fitness equipment and accessories, and nutrition supplies; and patio furniture, outdoor cooking, wheeled goods, trampolines, playsets, watersports, and pet equipment, as well as electronics products, watches, consumables, batteries, etc.